intel/libvpl/examples/api2x/hello-transcode/README.md

 # `hello-transcode` Sample

-This sample shows how to use the oneAPI Video Processing Library (oneVPL) 2.X API to perform simple video transcode.
+This sample shows how to use the Intel® Video Processing Library (Intel® VPL) 2.X API to perform simple video transcode.

 | Optimized for    | Description
 |----------------- | ----------------------------------------
 | OS               | Ubuntu* 20.04; Windows* 10
-| Hardware         | Compatible with IntelÂ® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at https://github.com/oneapi-src/oneVPL-intel-gpu
+| Hardware         | Compatible with Intel® VPL GPU implementation, which can be found at https://github.com/intel/libvpl-intel-gpu
-| What You Will Learn | How to use oneVPL to transcode a MJPEG encoded video file to H.265 encoded video file
+| What You Will Learn | How to use Intel® VPL to transcode a MJPEG encoded video file to H.265 encoded video file
 | Time to Complete | 5 minutes

 ## Purpose

-This sample is a command line application that takes a file containing a JPEG video elementary stream as an argument, decodes it, and encodes the output with oneVPL and writes the encoded output to the file `out.h265` in H.265 format.
+This sample is a command line application that takes a file containing a JPEG video elementary stream as an argument, decodes it, and encodes the output with Intel® VPL and writes the encoded output to the file `out.h265` in H.265 format.

 ## Key Implementation details